 A medicine's permeability is defined by the blood-brain barrier, blood-testes barrier and blood-placenta barrier.

-Depot Storage refers to lipophilic medicines which store in fat, calcium-binding drugs, etc.
+Depot Storage refers to lipophilic medicines that store in fat, calcium-binding drugs, etc.

 Before being excreted, the medicine is metabolised by the liver, kidney or other sites.
-It refers to the process of making the drug more polar (more water-soluble), which may lead to medicine inactivation and excretion.
+This is the process of making the drug more polar (more water-soluble), which may lead to medicine inactivation and excretion.

 Metabolites may be more or less (prodrug) active than the parent medicine.
-The liver is the major source of these enzymes (P450 enzymes), though they may be present in the gastrointestinal tract, heart, lung, brain and kidney.
+The liver is the major source of these enzymes (P450 enzymes), though they may be present in the gastrointestinal tract, heart, lungs, brain and kidneys.

-Phase I reactions (nonsynthetic) involve minor structural modifications of the parent structure via oxidation, reduction or hydrolysis to produce smaller, more water-soluble metabolite.
-These are predominantly handled by enzymes known as the Cytochrom P450 enzymes.
+Phase I reactions (nonsynthetic) involve minor structural modifications of the parent structure via oxidation, reduction or hydrolysis to produce smaller, more water-soluble metabolites.
+These are predominantly handled by the Cytochrome P450 enzymes.

 Phase I reactions frequently provide a ‘handle’ for further modifications by subsequent Phase II reactions.

-Phase II reactions (synthetic) involve the coupling of a water-soluble endogenous molecule such as glucuronic acid, sulfate, glutathione to a chemical (parent compound and/or Phase I metabolite) to facilitate excretion.
+Phase II reactions (synthetic) involve the coupling of a water-soluble endogenous molecule such as glucuronic acid, sulfate or glutathione to a chemical (parent compound and/or Phase I metabolite) to facilitate excretion.

-The most common causes of medicine-to-medicine interactions are pharmacokinetics, particularly metabolic ones.
-These are known as the cytochrome P450 interactions.
+The most common causes ofmedicine-to-medicine interactions are pharmacokinetics, particularly metabolic ones.
+These are known as cytochrome P450 interactions.